AppsFlyer/engineering-org-resources/talk-abstracts.md

 <hr/>
 </details>

-<details><summary><strong>Does Scale Matter?</strong></summary>
+<details><summary><strong>Does scale matter?</strong></summary>

+#### Short Description
+This talk will dive into how to motivate and inspire our team together with developing high quality software for more than 130,000 apps?!

-#### Talk Description
+#### Long Description
 Today, the AppsFlyer SDK runs on more than 7 billion mobile devices.
 So what's actually involved with developing software for more than 130,000 apps?!
 This talk will dive into what our day to day work looks like, and how we manage risks.
 Is it possible to write code without business-critical bugs in production?
 And for a matter of perspective - would three bugs in three years sound like a lot or a little?
 Does the system we're trying to build have fault tolerance?
-I’m going to talk about what challenges we face, the tools we use to achieve high-quality software, tips, and tricks.
+I’m going to talk about how we motivate and inspire people, what challenges we face, the tools we use to achieve high-quality software, tips, and tricks.
 How do we deal with stressful situations and how we stay cool through it all.

 Speakers: [Maxim Shoustin](/speaker-profiles.md#maxim-shoustin)
-<p>Type: Full-length Presentation</p>
+<p>Type: Full-length Presentation (30-45 min)</p>
 <hr/>
 </details>